William-Yeh/build-docker-with-ansible/README.md

 Build Docker images with Ansible: A half-blood approach
 ===

-This repo contains slides and lab materials for my talk given at [Community Open Camp (Aug 27, 2016)](https://community-open-camp.azurewebsites.net/): “Build Docker images with Ansible: A half-blood approach” 【從 Ansible 到 Docker：橫跨新舊兩世界的軟體 build/ship 手法】.
+This repo contains slides and lab materials for my talk given at [Community Open Camp (Aug 27, 2016)](https://community-open-camp.azurewebsites.net/): “Build Docker images with Ansible: A half-blood approach” 【從 Ansible 到 Docker：混血模式】.

 ## Materials